Frequently Asked Questions

 Find quick answers to the most common questions about how Graphio works, its features, and data security.

-Graphio works from metadata, event structure, timing, ownership, status changes, and workflow signals rather than reading email bodies, message text, document text, or call transcripts.
+Graphio works from metadata only: event structure, timing, ownership, state changes, workflow signals, tags, topics, and historical context.
+It does not require reading email bodies, message text, document text, or call transcripts.

-Graphio works from metadata, event structure, timing, ownership, status changes, and workflow signals rather than reading email bodies, message text, document text, or call transcripts.
+Graphio works from metadata only: event structure, timing, ownership, state changes, workflow signals, tags, topics, and historical context.
+It does not require reading email bodies, message text, document text, or call transcripts.

 The execution map is Graphio’s living model of how work actually flows across your organization.